How to choose the right social media channels for your brand

 • Buying behavior: Pinterest and YouTube attract buyers searching for inspiration and research before making a purchase.

-Instead of spreading yourself thin, go where your audience is already paying attention.
+Instead of spreading yourself thin, go where your audience is already paying attention. brand strategist can help you identify the right platforms for your target audience.

 2. Align the platform with your business goals

 Choosing platforms isn’t just about audience—it’s also about what you want to achieve.
+A marketing strategist can help you align your social media strategy with your overall business goals.

 Best platforms by goal